KhronosGroup/SPIRV-Tools/readme.md

 The `master` branch of the repository is maintained by Kenneth Benzie `k.benzie@codeplay.com`.

-*You are looking at the `google` branch.*  Google plans to maintain a linear history of commits.

 Please submit any merge requests as stated in these [instructions](https://cvs.khronos.org/wiki/index.php/How_to_access_and_use_the_Khronos_Gitlab_Repository).